Mass Effect: Revelation: Plot

 The book serves to fill in much of the background details of the game, such as locations and the internal politics of the Council's races, as well as characters.
 A considerable amount of the plot revolves around the galaxy's views on artificial intelligence, as this appears to be a major plot point in the game.

 The book tells of a young Alliance lieutenant, David Anderson, and his efforts to find a survivor of an attack on a top-secret Alliance base, lieutenant Kahlee Sanders.
 As the book progresses it is revealed the base was attacked purposely by the Blue Suns mercenary group, who were hired by the leading scientist on the base.
-A turian Spectre, Saren, is assigned to help Anderson and find clues as to where the missing scientist is located.
+A turian Spectre, Saren Arterius, is assigned to help Anderson and find clues as to where the missing scientist is located.
 Eventually they find the scientist, but Saren escapes with the information the scientist was researching to an ancient alien ship which he plans to use for his own evil deeds as portrayed as the main plot in the game Mass Effect.